[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "I acknowledge the point.
 It's not surprising that no city on the ground has dared retaliate.
 To fight an entire city that possesses the freedom of the air..."

 Miril said, "Precisely.
-And if one were to ask why Vlamanor might succeed where none other has even dared to try, I see no good answer."
+And so, why should we survive such an attempt?
+If one were to ask why Vlamanor might succeed where none other has even dared to try, I see no good answer."

 "Therefore," the image remarked, "if such a move were made, it ought to be led by the Sunnoad himself on behalf of all Syoom, and not, as is the case here, to be a local initiative of one rash Noad, who is foolishly willing to risk dying amid the wreckage of her city under an assault from the sky."